 - While withdrawal can prevent pregnancy, it doesn't protect you against sexually transmitted infections (STIs).
 Some STIs, like genital warts and herpes, are spread through skin-to-skin contact.
-And STIs like chlamydia, syphilis, or gonorrhea can be carried in precum. - Sometimes pre-ejaculate (pre-seminal fluid or pre-cum) can contain sperm, so even if your partner pull out, it may not prevent pregnancy.
+And STIs like chlamydia, syphilis, or gonorrhea can be carried in pre-ejaculate. - Sometimes pre-ejaculate (pre-seminal fluid) can contain sperm, so even if your partner withdraws, it may not prevent pregnancy.